webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 This book is all about protocols and APIs, and will not be talking about any software in particular.
 We attempt to summarize RFCs and get all undocumented knowledge into one place.
 This is book is not a tutorial, and will not contain much code.

+WebRTC is a wonderful technology, but is difficult to use.
+This book is vendor agnostic, and we have tried to remove any conflicts of interests.

 # Who is this book for.

-* Web Developers who don’t even know what WebRTC solves, and want to learn more.
+* Developers who don’t even know what WebRTC solves, and want to learn more.
 * Someone who is already building with WebRTC but wants to know more beyond the APIs.
 * Established Developer who needs help debugging.
 * WebRTC implementer who needs clarification on a specific part.